-rE245 Barrister's exclusion from providing representation funded by the Legal Aid Agency as part of the Community Legal Service or Criminal Defence Service
+rE245 Barrister's exclusion from providing representation funded by the Legal Aid Agency as part of Criminal Legal Aid and Civil Legal Aid

-- a Barrister's exclusion from providing representation funded by the Legal Aid Agency as part of the Criminal Legal Aid or Civil Legal Aid pursuant to section 42(3) of the Administration of Justice Act 1985 (as substituted by Section 33 of the Legal Aid Act 1988 and amended by section 24, Schedule 4, s 32 and 35 of the Access to Justice Act 1999) is not to be terminated, subject to the following modifications set out in the following paragraphs of this rule. - .2 The petition shall contain the following particulars - .a the date of the order of the Disciplinary Tribunal that excluded the appellant from providing representation funded by the Legal Aid Agency as part of the Community Legal Service or Criminal Defence Service; - .b the charges in respect of which that order was made; - .c a summary of the facts on which those charges were based; - .d the findings of the Disciplinary Tribunal; - .e the findings against which the appeal is brought; and - .f the grounds for appeal. - .3 An order of the Disciplinary Tribunal to terminate a Barrister's exclusion from providing representation funded by the Legal Aid Agency as part of the Community Legal Service or Criminal Defence Service only from a date that is subsequent to that order shall, for the purposes of any appeal, be treated as an order that the Barrister's exclusion from such work is not to be terminated.
+- .1 These Rules shall apply in relation to an appeal against an order of the Disciplinary Tribunal that a Barrister's exclusion from providing representation funded by the Legal Aid Agency as part of Criminal Legal Aid or Civil Legal Aid pursuant to section 42(3) of the Administration of Justice Act 1985 (as substituted by Section 33 of the Legal Aid Act 1988 and amended by section 24, Schedule 4, s 32 and 35 of the Access to Justice Act 1999) is not to be terminated, subject to the following modifications set out in the following paragraphs of this rule. - .2 The petition shall contain the following particulars - .a the date of the order of the Disciplinary Tribunal that excluded the appellant from providing representation funded by the Legal Aid Agency as part of Criminal Legal Aid and Civil Legal Aid; - .b the charges in respect of which that order was made; - .c a summary of the facts on which those charges were based; - .d the findings of the Disciplinary Tribunal; - .e the findings against which the appeal is brought; and - .f the grounds for appeal. - .3 An order of the Disciplinary Tribunal to terminate a Barrister's exclusion from providing representation funded by the Legal Aid Agency as part of Criminal Legal Aid or Civil Legal Aid only from a date that is subsequent to that order shall, for the purposes of any appeal, be treated as an order that the Barrister's exclusion from such work is not to be terminated.